-&lt;sup>30 In that context, Auerbach and Obstfeld (2005) discuss the effects of the central bank balance sheet sheet must be confined to sustainable levels in the medium to long term, even though an extraordinary expansion is allowed temporarily to absorb the shocks hitting the economy.
-In that context, it is crucial to stave off public concern that expanding the central bank balance sheet will result in money-financing of government deficit, thereby preventing instability in the government bond market.
+While balance-sheet expansion is a temporary policy response, the permanent portion of the expansion does matter with regard to the effects on general prices in the longer term.36 To avoid the adverse effects on general prices, any expansion of the balance sheet must be confined to sustainable levels in the medium to long term, even though an extraordinary expansion is allowed temporarily to absorb the shocks hitting the economy.37 In that context, it is crucial to stave off public concern that expanding the central bank balance sheet will result in money-financing of the government deficit, thereby preventing instability in the government bond market.

-In that regard, outright purchases of long-term government bonds play an important role.
+In this regard, outright purchases of long-term government bonds play an important role.
 The BOJ has prudently implemented outright purchases of JGBs, as a long-term stable asset for the central bank, based on the need for money market operations to smoothly provide long-term stable funds according to the banknote demand.
 When introducing the QEP, the BOJ established a ceiling for outright purchases of long-term JGBs within the outstanding amount of bank note issuance (the so-called "banknote rule").
-That rule makes it clear that the BOJ has no intention of providing price support for JGBs or money-financing of government deficit, thereby securing the credibility of the monetary policy.
+This rule makes it clear that the BOJ has no intention of providing price support for JGBs or money-financing of government deficit, thereby securing the credibility of the monetary policy.

-C. Balance Sheet Reduction in an Exit Strategy
+C. Balance-Sheet Reduction in an Exit Strategy